Diving in Komodo and Traveling Across Flores Island, Indonesia

 The dive boat was one of the larger, more comfortable ones with a nice lounge area, which I found perfect for relaxing and reading my book.
 Lunch was a yummy affair of tempeh, chicken curry, rice and vegetables, whilst coffee and tea were available at all times.
 Doughnuts and fruits were also offered for breakfast and at different times of the day, so there’s really no risk of going hungry on the trip!

-We were taken to some good dive and snorkelling sites in Komodo National Park, and the dives were amazing, though if we had to compare, we preferred the diving and snorkelling in Alor Island, Indonesia.
+We were taken to some good sites, and diving in Komodo was nothing short of amazing, though if we had to compare, we preferred the diving and snorkelling in Alor Island, Indonesia.
 This could be due to better conditions and near-perfect visibility in Alor!

 Besides the price of your tour in Komodo National Park, you will need to pay several (and we do mean that) additional fees during your trip, which can sometimes amount to quite a hefty sum.